-Figure 3.
+Figure 4.
 Financial Impact Evaluation and Response Measures (1.5°C Scenario)

-Item Impact Evaluation and Response w • Response measures to risks/opportunities extreme weather events (supply chain disruption, and suspension of internal Due to the potential for river flooding near our sites in Thailand, Cambodia and China, repair costs and lost sales could occur.
+Item Impact on the business Evaluation Response measures to risks/opportunities extreme weather events (supply chain disruption, and Due to the potential for river flooding near our sites in Thailand, Cambodia and China, repair costs and lost sales could occur.
 Moreover, sites of Mitsumi Electric (Philippines, etc.) located in coastal areas could be similarly affected by disasters such as storm surges and typhoons.
 Risks: We are reviewing our BCP and establishing a production system that is more resistant to disaster impacts.
-In addition to taking our own measures, such as establishing duplicate suppliers in our supply chain, that will allow us to adapt more quickly even in the event of a disaster, we will survey the mitigation efforts of our suppliers. ⇒ Integrated Report 2022, page 80, <bcp initiatives=""></bcp> emissions trading, and national carbon emission targets and policies (cost increases Energy and greenhouse gas emissions costs will increase with the adoption of carbon taxes, emissions trading, and green electricity purchase requirements.
+In addition to taking our own measures, such as establishing duplicate suppliers in our supply chain, that will allow us to adapt more quickly even in the event of a disaster, we will survey the mitigation efforts of our suppliers. emissions trading, and national carbon emission targets and policies (cost increases Energy and greenhouse gas emissions costs will increase with the adoption of carbon taxes, emissions trading, and green electricity purchase requirements.
 At the same time, electricity rates will trend downward along with the widespread adoption of renewable energy.
-Risks: We will need to promote measures such as CO2 emissions reduction by investing in energy-saving, as well as Scope 2 emissions reduction by increasing the ratio of renewable energy procurement. ⇒ Integrated Report 2022, page 57, <aiming 2050="" achieve="" by="" carbon="" neutrality="" to=""></aiming> Technology advancements to associated with the transition to a low-carbon society There is a growing need for products with outstanding energy-saving performance and those that help reduce greenhouse gas emissions.
+Risks: We will need to promote measures such as CO 2 emissions reduction by investing in energy-saving, as well as Scope 2 emissions reduction by increasing the ratio of renewable energy procurement.
+Technology There is a growing need for products with outstanding energy-saving performance and those that help reduce greenhouse gas emissions.
 Those products that cannot keep pace with technological innovation will get eliminated.
 Moreover, we will need to bear the costs of the necessary R&D and technological development.
 Risks: We will need to promote advanced R&D and technological development to meet low-carbon needs, and to make proactive and systematic investment to remain competitive.
-Opportunities: As the need for high-efficiency products to reduce energy costs will increase substantially, we will aim to expand the market using our energy-saving technology.
-We will create a system to calculate the CO2 emissions reduction effect of our products along with their carbon footprints, and will provide this as part of the design and development output data. ⇒ Integrated Report 2022, page 59, <mmi (volume="" avoided="" beyond="" by="" co2="" emissions="" of="" our="" products)="" zero=""></mmi> Resilience through risk mitigation Climate change is expected to make major disasters more frequent, similar to past flooding in Thailand.
+Opportunities: As the need for high-efficiency products to reduce energy costs will increase substantially, we will aim to expand the market using our energy-saving technology. • We will create a system to calculate the CO 2 emissions reduction effect of our products along with their carbon footprints, and will provide this as part of the design and development output data.
+Resilience through risk mitigation Climate change is expected to make major disasters more frequent, similar to past flooding in Thailand.
 By implementing the necessary BCP activities, we can enhance the appeal of our products to customers.
-Opportunities: We will create and maintain an effective BCP, improve communication with customers to enhance our reputation for reliability with them, and disclose information about our BCP system. ⇒ Integrated Report 2022, page 80, <bcp initiatives=""></bcp> Changes in product and service needs As concern about climate change promotes the widespread adoption of electric vehicles, sales volumes for bearings, motors, and other parts necessary for these vehicles could increase substantially.
+Opportunities: We will create and maintain an effective BCP, improve communication with customers to enhance our reputation for reliability with them, and disclose information about our BCP system.
+Changes in product and service needs As concern about climate change promotes the widespread adoption of electric vehicles, sales volumes for bearings, motors, and other parts necessary for these vehicles could increase substantially.
 Opportunities: During the transition to a low-carbon society, we will work to expand sales by implementing a growth strategy for our energy-saving technology under our business plan.
+New market entry As concern about climate change promotes the widespread adoption of electric vehicles, high-efficiency devices (drones and robots, etc.), and clean energy, sales volumes for bearings and other parts necessary for these products could increase substantially.
+We will increase investment and promote technological development to enhance the added-value appeal of our products.
+This includes assessment of product environmental performance, including energy-saving and low-carbon specifications, and labeling our products with relevant carbon footprint data.
+(GX promotion and target achievement) Developing and combining next-generation technologies by implementing